 Homework: There will be frequent homework assignments, usually assigned weekly, with specified due dates.
 The homework problems will have varying length and complexity.
 Some homework might actually be classwork collected in class.
+It is expected that you regularly read in detail the relevant sections in the textbook and complete all assigned work.
 It is fine to discuss the homework together, but you must write up your own solutions in your own words.